considonet/g-build/README.md

 G-Build was created as an internal tool to be used in all the projects done by our software studio.
 The goal is to keep the configuration simple and unified across all projects without the need of copying-and-pasting the webpack and gulp config files.
 This approach allowed us to keep the same building environment in all our projects (PHP- and Microsoft .NET-based), support modern JavaScript and TypeScript and gradually introduce support for the cutting-edge front-end technologies.
 You are also welcome to contribute in this project (since version 2.2.1 G-Build is available on GitHub).

-G-Build considers your front-end solution to be organized into 3 directories:
+G-Build considers your front-end solution to be organized into 4 directories:
 - JS (files such as .js, .ts, .jsx, .vue etc.)
 - Styles (SCSS/CSS files)
 - Misc (anything else stored in the assets directory - for example favicons)
+- EJS (for EJS templates)

 Please refer to the configuration manual below for more details.
+Each of these 4 primary tasks is optional (disabling can be achieved by specifying `false` as output path).

 ## Core features
 - Cross platform (tested on Windows, Mac and Linux)